sklprogs/LanguageTricks/README.md

 ## throw at \| throw to

-**Throw at** means to throw something so that it HITS the target.
+**Throw at**&mdash;to throw something so that it HITS the target.

 **Throw to** can mean two things:

-1\. if throwing to a person, it is usually so that they can catch the
+1. If throwing to a person, it is usually so that they can catch the object.
-    object.

-2\. if throwing to something else, it is so that the object ends up
-    near the target.
+2. If throwing to something else, it is so that the object ends up near the target.

 [*Source*](https://hinative.com/ru/questions/209548)